raymondworkshop/raymondworkshop.github.io/_posts/about.md

 Raymond ZHAO Wenlong is a product-minded engineer, and founder@Bean based in Hong Kong now.

 This digital workspace is connected with his [Second Brain](https://github.com/raymondworkshop/dev.self-wiki).
 Outside of [reading](https://raymondworkshop.github.io/bookshelf.html) and tech, he also likes Philosophy, Design, Nature, and Film.
+And somethings like edu, dogs/horses/birds, coaching, art, color, Research, photo, TED, ...

 Some of his favorite quotes: